 The Toronto School of Theology is proud of the scope and diversity of its international students.

-Centre for International Experience
+Centre for International Experience (CIE)

 Off-Campus Work Permit

-UHIP is a compulsory health insurance plan for all international students, exchange students, new permanent residents and returning Canadians who are not covered by the Ontario Health Insurance Plan - OHIP (http://www.health.gov.on.ca).
-Please note that since the plan is compulsory, students are advised not to purchase another health insurance plan to cover them while in Canada.
+UHIP is a compulsory health insurance plan for all international students, exchange students, new permanent residents and returning Canadians who are not covered by the Ontario Health Insurance Plan (OHIP).
+Please note that since the plan is compulsory, students are advised not to purchase another health insurance plan while in Canada.
 UHIP is also compulsory for all eligible dependents, including a partner, spouse and/or children.
-For further information on UHIP and changes effective September 01, 2012 please Click Here.
-UHIP is comparable (not equivalent) to OHIP in that UHIP provides coverage for the same services that OHIP provides coverage for.
-However, depending upon where you go to obtain health services you are not guaranteed to be fully covered for the entire cost under the UHIP plan.
-Please refer to the section on "Accessing Health Services" for more information.
+UHIP is comparable (not equivalent) to OHIP in that UHIP provides coverage for the same services for which OHIP provides coverage.
+However, depending on where you go for health services you are not guaranteed to be fully covered for the entire cost under the UHIP plan.
+Please refer to the sections on UHIP and Accessing Health Services on the CIE website for more information.